hannahilea/hannahilea.github.io/blog/site-structure/src.md

 As I borrowed (with permission!) from [Teresa's site structure](../hello-world/) when first assembling this site, please feel free to borrow from me.
 It doesn't seem worthwhile to turn the whole site into a template itself (yet?!), but I could be convinced otherwise if you reach out to let me know that you're interested.

-And finally if you, erstwhile reader, are a Web Person™ who thinks I've made an egregious error in approach or think you have some additional tweaks, do let me know!
+And finally if you, erstwhile reader, are a Web Person™ who thinks I've made an egregious error in approach or wants to propose some additional tweaks/improvements, do let me know!

 ---
 - created at: 2024-05-17